 Homero Gil de Zúñiga

-Homero Gil de Zúñiga Navajas is assistant professor in the School of Journalism at University of Texas - Austin and currently directs the CJCR: Community, Journalism and Communication Research within the College of Communication.
-He joined the UT faculty after receiving a Ph.D. in Mass Communication from the University of Wisconsin - Madison (2008), where he also minored in Digital Media.
+Homero Gil de Zúñiga Navajas is associate professor in the School of Journalism at University of Texas - Austin and currently directs the DMRP: Digital Media Research Program at the Annette Strauss Institute within the College of Communication.
+He joined the UT faculty after receiving a Ph.D. in Mass Communication from the University of Wisconsin - Madison, where he also minored in Digital Media.

-He showed an interest in journalism and communication early in his career, pursuing a B.A. in Journalism at the Universidad Complutense de Madrid (1999) and working as a reporter and freelance writer for various media outlets in Spain.
-His education also includes a Master's degree in Journalism & Mass Communication at the University of Wisconsin - Madison (2003) and a second doctoral degree in Political Studies at the Universidad Europea de Madrid (2006).
+He showed an interest in journalism and communication early in his career, pursuing a B.A. in Journalism at the Universidad Complutense de Madrid and working as a reporter and freelance writer for various media outlets in Spain.
+His education also includes a Master's degree in Journalism & Mass Communication at the University of Wisconsin - Madison and a second doctoral degree in Political Studies at the Universidad Europea de Madrid.

-Dr. Gil de Zúñiga has also been a participant of the National Communication Association's Doctoral Honors Seminar at University of Oklahoma (2005) and the Summer Doctoral Program at the Oxford Internet Institute at the University of Oxford (2006).
-In 2010 he was appointed Nieman Journalism Lab Research Fellow at Harvard University.
+Dr. Gil de Zúñiga has also been a participant of the National Communication Association's Doctoral Honors Seminar at University of Oklahoma and the Summer Doctoral Program at the Oxford Internet Institute at the University of Oxford.
+He was also appointed Nieman Journalism Lab Research Fellow at Harvard University.

 His research interests focus on all forms of new technologies and digital media and their effects on society.
 In particular, he investigates the influence of Internet use in people's daily lives as well as the effect of such use on the overall democratic process.
 He has presented his research at professional associations and Universities in different countries around the globe, receiving top research paper awards from the World Association for Public Opinion Research, the International Symposium on Online Journalism, and the Association for Education in Journalism and Mass Communication.

-Over 30 articles and book chapters illustrate his research framework.
-His work has been published in a diverse number of peer-reviewed journals such as Communication Research, Journal of Information Technology & Politics, Journal of Communication, New Media & Society, Mass Communication & Society, Journalism: Theory, Practice and Criticism, Computers in Human Behavior, Human Communication Research, International Journal of Public Opinion Research, Journalism & Mass Communication Quarterly, Journalism Studies, Journal of Computer-Mediated Communication, International Journal of Communication or Comunicación y Ciudadanía among others.
-He is an editorial board member or serves as regular ad hoc manuscript reviewer for more than 15 academic journals.
+Several books, book chapters, and over 30 peer-reviewed journal articles illustrate his research framework.
+His work has been published in a diverse number of peer-reviewed journals such as Communication Research, Journal of Information Technology & Politics, Journal of Communication, New Media & Society, Mass Communication & Society, Journalism, Computers in Human Behavior, Human Communication Research, International Journal of Public Opinion Research, Journalism & Mass Communication Quarterly,